alieninternet/ais_feed/README.md

-# ais_feed - A simple feed syndication plugin for Textpattern.
+# ais_feed - A simple feed syndication plugin for Textpattern

 ## Features